joe-ng/homebridge-dyson-link/README.md

           "displayName": "Name to be shown on Home App", "serialNumber": "DYSON-XXX-XX-XXXXXXXX-XXX",
           "password": "password of your device"
+        },
+        {
+          "ip": "ip of your second device",
+          "displayName": "Name to be shown on Home App", "serialNumber": "DYSON-XXX-XX-XXXXXXXX-XXX",
+          "password": "password of your second device"
         }
-      ]
+        // If you have more than one device(s), just add the same config below ]
     }
+    // End of the config
   ],
 ```

+## Features Supported

+* Fan On/Off
+* Fan Speed
+* Rotation On/Off
+* Auto On/Off
+* Night Mode On/Off
+* Heat On/Off (If your device supports this)